cisocrgroup/pocoweb/frontend/public_html/doc.md

 <img width="50%" src="assets/images/doc/welcome.png" alt="Main page"/>

 PoCoWeb offers:
-* Simple user management to enable paralell correction of documents packages.
+* Simple user management to enable parallel correction of documents packages.
 * The possibility to split documents into packages to parallel the manual post-correction.